jlp-cloud-coding/AWS-CCP-HandsOn/AWS S3 + CLoudfront Static Website Hosting/README.md

 7. Test your site using the CloudFront domain URL (e.g., d123abc.cloudfront.net).

-## 🌍 Step 4: (Optional if using custom domain) Request ACM Certificate for HTTPS
+## 🔒 Step 4: (Optional if using custom domain) Request ACM Certificate for HTTPS
-If using a custom domain:

 1. Go to AWS Certificate Manager (ACM) → Request a public certificate.

 2. Add domain names: